Cycling at the U of S

 You don't need an expensive or fancy bike to ride; almost any old bike will be able to do the trick!
 Saskatoon has many reputable bike shops who are able to do fast and inexpensive tune-ups to bring your old beater back into riding shape.
+The Bridge City Bicycle Co-op is a great example of a community organization that can help you fix up your bike for cheap.
 If you find that you are unable to maintain your bike yourself, identify a bike shop near your regular route to stop in for maintenance on the way home.

 Remember that you should never sacrifice bike quality for safety.
 Most bikes are safe enough to commute with, but be sure that a tune-up isn't skipped just to save money when it could save your life.

 "Biking makes me too sweaty for school/work"